datavadoz/gcp-de/README.md

 - Durability of data will increase
 - Highly scalable
 - Decoupling between 2 systems (Publisher & Subscriber)
+- We can enforce data which travels through a particular topic to align with predefined schema

 ## Section 20: Cloud DataFlow
 - Managed service for variety of data processing